cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 When referencing a law, use this format: [Chamber] Bill [Number] ([Author's political party affiliation abbreviation], [Author last name]-[Author's city]), [Bill title].
 If you’re unsure of the author’s city, call their office.
 Use [California Legislative Information](https://leginfo.legislature.ca.gov/faces/home.xhtml) to find the bill title.

+If you mention a bill from that chamber later in your text, put the abbreviation **AB** or **SB** in parentheses after the first use.
+Follow our [acronym rules](https://hub.innovation.ca.gov/content-design/odi-style-guide/#acronyms).

 <div class="blockquote-container">
   <div class="blockquote-body">
     <div class="blockquote-header"><strong>Example:</strong></div>